State-Dependent Lyapunov Analysis of Rank-1 Matrix Factorization: Convergence when δ* < 2

 Since $a_\ast b_\ast=1$, this becomes

 The signal block

 has eigenvalues $1, 1-\eta(a_\ast^2+b_\ast^2)$.
 Since $a_\ast b_\ast=1$, we have $a_\ast^2+b_\ast^2\ge 2$.
 Thus, for $\eta>1$,

-Therefore, $D\gd_\eta^\fac(x_\ast)$ has an eigenvalue with modulus strictly larger than one and every global minimizer is unstable for the GD map when $\eta>1$.
+Therefore, $D\gd_\eta^\fac(x_\ast)$ has an eigenvalue with a modulus strictly greater than one, and every global minimizer is an unstable fixed point of the GD map for $\eta>1$.
 Again, in rank-1 factorization, the set of global minimizers in $\{\ifac(\delta_0;\cdot)\le 0\}$ is compact.
-Hence, by the local center-stable manifold theorem, together with the pseudo-stable manifold theorem at the finitely many singular points, and by the same compact-covering argument as in Subsection~\ref{subsec:exclude_nonmin_stationary_rank1}, pointwise convergence to a global minimizer occurs only from a measure-zero exceptional set.
-Therefore, for almost every certified initialization, pointwise convergence to a global minimizer is excluded, and the dynamics converge to the terminal balanced manifold.
+Hence, by Corollary~\ref{cor:local_trapping_unstable_fixed_point} and the same compact-covering argument as in Subsection~\ref{subsec:exclude_nonmin_stationary_rank1}, pointwise convergence to a global minimizer occurs only from a measure-zero exceptional set.
+Therefore, for almost every certified initialization, pointwise convergence to a global minimizer is excluded, and the dynamics converge to the balanced terminal manifold.